"Oskar McCarthy's bolshy Leporello stole the show with a performance of real vocal and physical power"

 Opera Now, June 2016

-Oskar McCarthy trained originally as a horn player, studying at the Junior Guildhall of Music and Drama and playing in the National Youth Orchestra of Great Britain.
-Upon taking up a choral scholarship to study English and Modern Languages (French and Portuguese) at Gonville and Caius College, Cambridge, his focus shifted towards the theatre.
-Since graduating, his interests have mainly converged on opera, whilst he has also become actively involved in actor-musician projects, both as a horn player and singer.
-His operatic roles include Uberto (La serva padrona), Guglielmo (Così fan tutte), Taddeo (L’italiana in Algeri) and Pausanias (Une éducation manquée) for Pop-Up Opera; Falke (Die Fledermaus) and Binnacle/Garibdis (Ulla’s Odyssey) for OperaUpClose; Leporello (Don Giovanni), Angelotti (Tosca), and Bello (La fanciulla del west) for Midsummer Opera; Aeneas (Dido and Aeneas) and Secrecy (The Fairy Queen) for Barefoot Opera; Donner (Das Rheingold - cover) for Saffron Opera Group; Un Viellard Hebreu (Samson et Delila) and Zurga (Les pêcheurs de perles) for Genesis Chorale; Dottorre/Marchese (La traviata), Escamillo (CarMen) and Orest (Elektra) for Secret Opera; Trinity Moses (Aufstieg und Fall der Stadt Mahagonny) for King's Opera; and Arsamenes (Serse) and Edmund Bertram (Mansfield Park) for Hampstead Garden Opera.
+A graduate of Cambridge University, where he was a choral scholar at Caius College, Oskar McCarthy is a singer and actor-musician whose interests include opera, choral music and experimental music theatre.
+His operatic roles include Uberto (La serva padrona), Guglielmo (Così fan tutte), Taddeo (L’italiana in Algeri) and Pausanias (Une éducation manquée) for Pop-up Opera; Falke (Die Fledermaus) and Binnacle/Garibdis (Ulla’s Odyssey) for OperaUpClose; Leporello (Don Giovanni), Angelotti (Tosca), and Bello (La fanciulla del west) for Midsummer Opera; Don Alfonso (Così fan tutte) for London Young Sinfonia; Papageno (Die Zauberflöte) for Opera Anywhere; Aeneas (Dido and Aeneas) and Secrecy (The Fairy Queen) for Barefoot Opera; Donner (Das Rheingold - cover) for Saffron Opera Group; Un Viellard Hebreu (Samson et Delila) and Zurga (Les pêcheurs de perles) for Genesis Chorale; Dottorre/Marchese (La traviata), Escamillo (CarMen) and Orest (Elektra) for Secret Opera; Trinity Moses (Aufstieg und Fall der Stadt Mahagonny) for King's Opera; and Arsamenes (Serse) and Edmund (Mansfield Park) for Hampstead Garden Opera.

-Recent concert work includes Mozart and Duruflé's Requiems for the Brandenburg Choral Festival; Handel's Messiah at the National Portrait Gallery; Bach's St Matthew Passion, Beethoven's Ninth Symphonyand Brahms' Ein deutsches Requiem for the Angel Orchestra; and multiple collaborations with the Basement Orchestra.
+Concert work includes Mozart and Duruflé's Requiems for the Brandenburg Choral Festival; Handel's Messiah at the National Portrait Gallery; Bach's St Matthew Passion, Beethoven's Ninth Symphony and Brahms' Ein deutsches Requiem for the Angel Orchestra; and multiple collaborations with the Basement Orchestra.
 Recital work includes Kindertotenlieder with London Euphonia Orchestra, the UK premiere of Othmar Schoeck's Buried Alive for the London Month of the Dead, and the world premiere of John Whittaker’s Shakespeare Songs for Opera Anywhere.
-Oskar has developed Buried Alive into a semi-staged theatre piece - "Tinged with cool Gothic morbidity, and with a deft, light and effective theatrical touch" **** (London City Nights) - and gives its next performance on October 28th 2017 at Pleasance Theatre, details at www.buried-alive.org.
+Oskar developed Buried Alive into a semi-staged theatre piece - "Tinged with cool Gothic morbidity, and with a deft, light and effective theatrical touch" **** (London City Nights) - which he has toured around the UK.
 He gave the first performance of a trio of songs written for him and Rob Keeley by Robin Holloway at Brompton Cemetery in October 2016, in a concert that also featured a staging of Mussorgsky's Songs and Dances of Death, presented in collaboration with movement director Rachel Drazek.